UoB-COMSM0166/2025-group-16/README.md

 - 15% ~750 words
 - Use case diagrams, user stories.
 Early stages design.
 Ideation process.
 How did you decide as a team what to develop?
+- Brief Reflection:
+  Before taking the agile development class, we primarily focused on developing our own game, aiming to create a unique, user-friendly, and entertaining party game.
+While we had plenty of ideas, we lacked concrete plans for developing this game.
+However, after the class, our objectives were broken down into smaller, more manageable pieces, which makes our development goals much clearer.

+  Through the introduction of stakeholders, we learned how to analyze both software users and competitors.
+In our project, stakeholders mainly include teachers, team members, and even fellow students in the same course, who might become potential users in the future.
+Identifying and defining these relationships early on allows our team to focus on the right audience and smoothly transition into the user stories and epics phase.

+  When working with epics, having a clear goal is essential, but understanding our users is equally crucial for building an efficient development environment.
+These epics can be further divided into smaller, actionable tasks based on actual requirements.
+For instance, in our game, one of our key epics is to create an intuitive and accessible experience for all players, regardless of whether they are first-time users or experienced ones.
+This epic consists of several user stories, including tailored experiences for new players, returning players, and those who prefer to skip tutorials at the beginning of the game.

+  Breaking down large objectives into smaller, well-defined tasks significantly streamlines the development process.
+Additionally, setting clear acceptance criteria ensures that our progress stays on track.
+If any issues arise, we can systematically analyze each step to identify where the problem occurred and make necessary adjustments.
 ### Design

 - 15% ~750 words